Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Syntactic Reasoning in

-Unfortunately, it is not possible to encode this provision in \lifter{} because this provision involves reasoning on the structure of the syntax tree representing the definition of a constant appearing in a proof goal, which is \texttt{itrev} in this particular case.
-In other words, \lifter{} heuristics can describe the structures of proof goals in a domain-independent style, but they cannot describe the structures of the definitions of relevant constants in a domain-independent style.
-What is much needed is a language to reason about both arbitrary proof goals and their relevant definitions in terms of the arguments passed to \induct{} in a domain-agnostic style without severely impairing the readability.
+Unfortunately, it is not possible to encode this provision in \lifter{} because it involves reasoning on the structure of the syntax tree representing the definition of a constant appearing in a proof goal, which is \texttt{rev2} in this particular case.
+In other words, \lifter{} heuristics can describe the structures of proof goals in a domain-independent style, but they cannot describe the structures of relevant constants' definitions.
+What is much needed is a framework to reason about both arbitrary proof goals and their relevant definitions in terms of the arguments passed to \induct{} in a domain-agnostic style.
 And this is the main challenge addressed by \selfie{}.